khaimed/komorebi-switcher/README.md

 - Left Click any workspace to switch to it
 - Shit + Left Click to start dragging the switcher around to adjust its position.
+- Alt + Left Click to close the switcher.

 ## Future plans